 National brands were forming in this industry from the beginning, and as it grows and matures, major investment money was poured into companies across North America.
 Canada’s pot legalization poses a bigger threat to Arizona’s cannabis industry than Mexican cartels, and this is because major cannabis conglomerates like Canopy Growth (which is partnered with Constellation Brands in the U.S.), Tilray (partnered with Anheuser Busch InBev), Cronos Group (partnered with Altria), and even Harvest Health & Rec, are coming stateside with massive piles of investment cash from the Toronto Stock Exchange (TSX).

 Arizona’s local cannabis businesses are in danger.
 Harvest in particular already owns 18 of Arizona’s limited MMJ business licenses.
 The industry in-fighting that plagued the 2016 legalization efforts seems to have died down, but there’s a new fight in this state to keep local businesses running against major corporations.
 Harvest isn’t just taking over the medical marijuana community here – it also has an exclusivity deal with Sunoco and Circle K c-stores to sell its CBD products.
+And while Harvest is headquartered in Tempe and technically AZ based, it’s also taking foreign investors.

 1. Baked Bros